marat-iliyasov/marat-iliyasov.github.io/_publications/2025/procreation-for-sake-of-nation.md

 ---
-title:          "Procreation for the sake of the Nation.
-Chechen determination to survive"
+title:          "Procreation for the Sake of the Nation.
+Chechen Determination to Survive"
 date:           2025-06-16
 selected:       true
 pub:            "Bloomsbury"